SteelCompendium/data-rules-md-dse/Chapters/Classes.md

 ##### Bleeding

 While a creature is bleeding, whenever they use a main action, use a triggered action, or make a test or ability roll using Might or Agility, they lose Stamina equal to 1d6 + their level after the main action, triggered action, or power roll is resolved.
-This Stamina loss can't be prevented in any way.
+This Stamina loss can't be prevented in any way, and only happens once per action.

 You take damage from this condition when you use a main action off your turn.
 For example, a signature ability used as a free triggered action with the assistance of the tactician's Strike Now ability triggers the damage from the bleeding condition.